primatejs/primate/docs/guide/configuration.md

 Default `"/"`

-The path from which to serve static assets (those located in the `static` directory and copied during runtome to the `build/client/static` directory).
+The path from which to serve static assets (those located in the `static` directory and copied during runtime to the `build/client/static` directory).
 Static assets take precedence over routes.
 This option allows you to have all static assets served from a subpath, like `/public`.